 A pet food allergy happens when your pet’s immune system wrongly views a particular food ingredient as harmful and then creates defensive antibodies to fight the invading enemy (the particular food).

 Food allergies are proper allergies and show the characteristic symptoms of itching and skin problems associated with dog and cat allergies.
-Particular symptoms of an allergy include skin rash, hives, paw biting, excessive licking and sometimes nausea or vomiting.
+Common symptoms of a pet food allergy include skin rash, hives, paw biting, runny poop, hair loss, ear infections, excessive licking and sometimes nausea or vomiting.

 A food intolerance or allergy can be caused by your pet consuming a specific food or even preservatives, dyes, fillers, contaminants or even the natural proteins in the food.
 Your pet could also have an allergy to a certain food, such as wheat or corn.
 A good way to pinpoint these allergies is by feeding your pet one of our hypoallergenic, grain free or natural diets, one that doesn't contain certain ingredients in your pets current diet.